 That’s all there is to it!
 Nice crispy crunchy crackers that are crazy healthy.
 I like making up a couple of batches and just leaving them around to munch on when I want a snack.
 They’re also great with spreads like hummus or mock salmon dip.

 Important: Use freshly ground flaxseed!
 Flaxseed goes rancid quickly, especially after it’s ground.
-If you get a fishy taste, that’s probably why.
+If you get a fishy taste, that might be why.

 Flax Seed Crackers

 - 2 cups ground flaxseed Use freshly ground flaxseed to avoid a fishy taste.

 - 1 cup water start with 3/4 c. and add more as needed to make a workable dough

 - 1/2 tsp salt

 - Preheat oven to 400 degrees.